-Although the supermarkets always seem to be full of fresh produce, it is worth finding out which fruit and vegetables are currently in season.
+Although the supermarkets always seem to be full of fresh produce, it is worth finding out what fruit and vegetables are in season right now.

 There are several great reasons for buying seasonal produce: